Due to COVID-19 border restrictions, our showroom is currently closed. However, we are operating as normal. Orders and enquiries are not affected.

 St Germain Oak features a traditional smoked technique that enhances and enriches the original oak timber colour, resulting in an aged, unique appearance.
 St Germain brushed planks are matt lacquer finished and feature a tongue and groove locking system.

-Accordion Sample DescriptionEngineered timber floors, often referred to as a floating floor, have the same look and feel as hardwood timber flooring, but can cost much less than solid timber.
-Another benefit of engineered timber over solid timber is its ability to adapt well to all types of conditions.
+Engineered timber flooring has the same look and feel as hardwood timber flooring, but can cost much less than solid timber.
+Another benefit of engineered timber over solid timber is the ability of engineered timber to adapt well to all types of conditions.
 Whereas solid timber might warp, fade, move, shrink, or expand due to changes in weather or season, engineered timber will maintain the same quality.